This is the most complete, epic guide to diet on the web. Especially if you want to lose fat, or build muscle. Based on all the latest science.

 - 9.7 Don’t the calorie contents of most foods often differ from the values on the nutritional label?
 Does this render macro tracking useless?

 - 10 Bonus Consideration: Seek progress, not perfection

-- Macronutrients (protein, carbohydrate, and fat) contain calories (4, 4, and 9 calories per gram).
+- The 3 macronutrients (protein, carbohydrate, and fat) each have calories (4, 4, and 9 calories per gram).
 Plus, alcohol has 7 calories per gram.

-- Habitually journaling what you eat is the essential first step to macro tracking.
+- Writing down what you eat is the crucial first step to tracking macros.

-- You cannot manage what you cannot measure, thus if you plan to manipulate your food intake, you must first record your food intake.
+- You can’t manage what you don’t measure.
+So, if you plan to change your food intake, then you should track it first.
+At least for a while.